tonitech/vpn/intl.en-US/User Guide/Manage an IPsec connection.md

 ## View IPsec connection logs {#section_jyd_fyc_xdb .section}

-You can view the IPsec connection logs for the previous month.
+You can view the IPsec connection logs in the previous month.
 You can troubleshoot IPsec connection errors by analyzing the connection logs.
 The maximum time range is 10 minutes.

 Follow these steps to view IPsec connection logs: